 There are 2 routes which I prefer to go when buying coffee:

-(Compare this to 1.75 for a small cup of coffee at Starbucks)
+(Compare this to $1.75 for a small cup of coffee at Starbucks or other coffee shop)

 Rental Movies – Instead of renting from Blockbuster for a New Release get it from Redbox.
 Redbox charges $1 per day as opposed to Blockbusters $4+ for 2-3 days.
 I don’t know about you but I rent a movie the same day I am going to watch it, so therefore Redbox always is the lower cost option for me.

 Theater Movies – If you go to an AMC theatre before Noon to watch a movie, it will cost you $5.00.
 That is nearly 50% off the regular cost of $9.70.

 Go to GasBuddy.com to find the nearest gas station to you with the lowest price per gallon.